 SUNY Canton is Northern New York's four- and two-year college for technology, health, management and public service.
 SUNY Canton offers more than 40 majors leading to bachelor's degrees, associate degrees, and one-year certificates.
 Numerous articulation agreements with other institutions provide further opportunities in fields such as business administration, forestry and medicine.
-Graduates of two-year programs are encouraged to enroll in bachelor's degree programs or begin their career immediately.
+Graduates of two-year programs are encouraged to enroll in bachelor's degree programs or begin their careers immediately.

-Students number approximately 3,300 and are taught by faculty who have both outstanding academic credentials and excellent technical experience.
+SUNY Canton's 3,600 students are taught by faculty who have both outstanding academic credentials and excellent technical experience.
 Most have on-the-job professional experience, are licensed in their fields, and are current practitioners in their professions.